What Is a Sinus Lift?

 The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option besides wearing loose dentures.

-A sinus augmentation is generally performed at Oral and maxillofacial surgeons Wayne E. Tipps, DDS, Steven P. Tipps, DDS, Hal Jones, DDS, John A. Spann, DDS, and Ivo Aaron Miller, DDS, office, under local anesthesia.
+A sinus augmentation is generally performed at the offices of Dr. Jones, Dr. Spann, Dr. Miller, and Dr. Megison under local anesthesia.
 However, some patients also may request oral or intravenous sedative medication as well.